 As in the case of Venezuela, modeled output volatility (3.03) is higher than that observed in real data (2.04).
-The model captures well the fact that investment tends to be more volatile than output (3.80 modeled vs. 3.05 observed), whereas consumption turns out to be less volatile than output (0.58 modeled vs. 0.86 observed).
+The model captures well the fact that investment tends to be more volatile than output (3.80 modeled vs. 3.05 observed).
+Consumption turns out to be less volatile than output, but the difference between predicted and observed values (0.58 vs. 0.86) is not far from the gap observed in the case of non-oil Venezuela (0.69 vs. 0.99).
 Persistence and propagation appear stronger in simulated series than in actual data, as well as co-movements with output.

-For comparison purposes, given that Venezuela has no representative stock market from which to derive rental rates of capital, we prepared Table 4 for the United States.
+For comparison purposes, given that Venezuela has no representative stock market from which to derive rental rates of capital, we prepared Table VI for the United States.
 There, we used as a proxy the same statistic as in Venezuela, namely a rate derived from the share of capital in GDP divided into the net stock of non-residential capital.
-The statistics for the latter are closer to the predictions of the model in relative standard deviation (0.12 vs. 0.24), autocorrelation (0.65 vs. 0.54), and cross-correlations with output (0.79 vs. 0.72).
-More importantly, the rental rate proxy results pro-cyclical, just as predicted by the RBC model.
-The puzzle remains, however, as to why stock returns (as reported in Table 3) or other expectations-based estimates of the actual rental rate (see Stock and Watson, 1996) result anticyclical when the ex-post returns on capital as derived from national accounts are consistently pro-cyclical.
+The statistics for the latter are closer to the predictions of the model, either in relative standard deviation (0.12 vs. 0.24), autocorrelation (0.65 vs. 0.54) or cross-correlations with output (0.79 vs. 0.72).
+More important, the rental rate proxy comes out to be pro-cyclical, just as predicted by the RBC model.
+The puzzle remains, however, on why stock returns (as reported in Table V) or other expectations-based estimates of the actual rental rate (see Stock and Watson, 1996) come out as anti-cyclical when the ex-post returns on capital as derived from national accounts are consistently pro-cyclical.

-The most striking differences are to be found in labor markets.
+The most striking differences are to be found in labor markets behavior.
 In the case of the United States, the model predicts a relative standard deviation of unemployment (0.42) that is a third of the value observed in real data (1.12).
-To the contrary, the model predicts a relative volatility of wages (0.66) much higher than the one observed (0.41).16 One could surmise that as actual real wages are not as flexible as presumed in the RBC model, the bulk of the adjustment to shocks falls upon quantities (workers).
+To the contrary, the model predicts a relative volatility of wages

+(0.66) much higher than the one observed $(0.41)^{15}$ .
+One could conjecture that as actual real wages are not as flexible as presumed in the RBC model, the bulk of the adjustment to shocks falls upon quantities (workers).

 The opposite happens to be true in Venezuela.
-Given large restrictions to labor mobility in the form of high dismissal costs, widespread (nominal) minimum salary, and outright restrictions of outplacements, the bulk of the adjustment to exogenous shocks falls upon prices (real wages), as opposed to quantities (workers).
-Simulated relative volatility of employment (0.34) almost matches observed values in either case (0.39).
+Given large restrictions to labor mobility in the form of extremely high firing costs and outright restrictions to outplacements, the bulk of the adjustment to exogenous shocks falls upon prices (real salaries), as opposed to quantities (workers).
+Simulated relative volatility of employment, either in general (0.34) or non-oil (0.33), almost matches observed values in either case (0.39 and 0.33 respectively).
 Employers simply do not venture into hiring workers in a boom, because they are aware that it will be either impossible or very expensive to fire them in a recession.